ecpeterson/Smithy/docs/readme.txt

  + Pan tool: the pan tool scrolls the map surface around the map view window.
  + Zoom tool: the zoom tool zooms in on the position under the mouse on a left-click and zooms out over the position under the mouse on a right-click.
  + Text tool: the text tool adds a map annotation. (not currently implemented)
- + Object tool: the object tool adds an object to the map. (not currently implemented)
+ + Object tool: the object tool adds an object to the map.

 View Modes
 ==========